peng-yiwen/ThunderCover/README.md

 Please note that:

 1. The words must belong to the [Small World of Words](https://netset.telecom-paris.fr/pages/swow.html).
+2. The order of players is random at each round.
-2. The votes are secret.
+3. The votes are secret.

 ## Testing your player

-The file test.py allows to test your player (to be done).
+Please test your player using test.py.